 With this model, schools and ELCs are allowed to open at full capacity but preventative safety measures will be in place.
 Instruction is delivered in-person.
-Classroom set-ups will be modified to ensure social distancing and face coverings will be required.
+Classroom set-ups will be modified to ensure social distancing and face Reopening Plan and Guidelines: Onward Together in Faith 3 Rev. 3/4/2021 coverings will be required.
 All staff and students will have a daily arrival screening before entering the building each day.
 Groups should remain cohesive with no mixing of other students throughout the day.
 Outdoor breaks are encouraged to occur multiple times throughout the day.